For Funded Researchers

 Reporting types

-• Progress reports for February 1 – January 31 must be submitted by March 15 of each year.
-We will provide a secure project-updating link to each principal investigator (PI) several weeks before the report is due.
+• Progress reports for February 1 – January 31 must be submitted in the spring each year.
+We will provide a secure project-updating link through eSeaGrant to each principal investigator (PI) several weeks before the report is due.

-• Final reports: All PIs must submit a final report describing that project's progress toward achieving stated objectives and identifying notable accomplishments, outcomes, products, and impacts over the entire period of the grant.
+• Final reports: At the end of the project period, all PIs must submit a final report describing that project's progress toward achieving stated objectives and identifying notable accomplishments, outcomes, products, and impacts over the entire period of the grant.

 • Post-completion reports: We realize that impacts and publications resulting from projects often appear after a completion report has been submitted.
-Please update your project whenever there are new impacts, publications, or when the student supported by the project graduates, has a new address, or has a new place of employment.
+For this reason, researchers will be sent annual progress reports for several years after the project period.
+Please provide updates whenever there are new impacts, publications, or when the student supported by the project graduates or has a new place of employment.

 publishing